ShwetankShrijan/YAPP/README.md

 ## What It Solves

-BuildForge checks whether selected PC components can work together, identifies compatibility issues, and aims to help users make better purchasing decisions based on component prices.
+YAPP checks whether selected PC components can work together, identifies compatibility issues, and aims to help users make better purchasing decisions based on component prices.

 ## Features